-Prerequisites: ESL G031 and ESL G033 or placement by ESL assessment process.
+Prerequisites: ESL GO31 and ESL GO33 or placement by ESL assessment process.

-Advisories: Concurrent enrollment in ESL G042 and/or ESL G043 focus on present perfect tense and on compound and complex sentences, expository writing forms, appropriate levels of diction, and topic sentence ideas.
+Advisories: Concurrent enrollment in ESL G042 and/or ESL G043

+Fourth in a series of seven levels.
+Intermediate ESL core course in English reading, writing, speaking, listening, and grammar.
+In the course students will focus on present perfect tense and on compound and complex sentences, expository writing forms, appropriate levels of diction, and topic sentence ideas.
 At the completion of the course, they will be able to write simple process, reason, and results pieces with control of sentence word order; they will also be able to distinguish central ideas and supporting details in structured readings.
 Lecture & lab.
 Pass/no pass only.
 Not transferable, not degree applicable.